 A Brief Introduction

-I am Spencer Dooley, a full-time data scientist and die hard Knicks (and basketball in general) fan.
-Much of my life I have lived and breathed all-things basketball, and while getting my degree in data science at the University of Vermont, developed several projects that intersect data science and basketball.
+Hey, I'm Spencer, a full-time data scientist and die-hard Knicks (and basketball in general) fan.
+Much of my life I've lived and breathed all-things basketball, and while getting my degree in data science at the University of Vermont, developed several projects that intersect data science and basketball.

-The Data Science and Complex Systems center at UVM didn’t place as much emphasis on inference as other data science programs may, but rather on building tools and uncovering patterns in large, messy, complex systems.
+The aspect of data science I find most enjoyable is uncovering patterns in large, messy, and complex systems.
 That mindset is central to NetStats: this isn’t an inferential platform.
 Instead, it's an exploratory toolkit to visualize NBA teams and players as dynamic systems.
 There is more info on this sprinkled throughout the site, so I won’t rant about it all in this introduction.

-Something important I want to highlight is that I am not a web developer and so the architecture underlying this web app probably is a little archaic to those more well versed in this field.
-However, I think this is a “good-enough-product” to showcase some of the data science visualizations and analysis I have been curating data for for some time.
+Something important I want to highlight is that I am not a web developer.
+Because of that, the architecture underlying this web app probably is a little archaic to those more well-versed in this field.
+However, I think this is a “good-enough-product” to showcase some of the data science visualizations and analysis I have been curating data for some time.